 Upcycled Food Association is a nonprofit focused on preventing food waste by accelerating the upcycled economy.
 With hundreds of Members across dozens of countries, UFA is changing the consumer product supply chain to eliminate food waste by design.
 Through consumer education and networking, UFA is empowering consumers to prevent food waste with the products they buy.

 According to Project Drawdown, reducing food waste is the number one solution to global warming.
 Upcycling food prevents food waste by elevating otherwise wasted food into new, high quality products and ingredients (think of spent brewery grain to make flour, or juice pulp to make crackers).
 UFA was co-founded by mission-driven upcycled food companies seeking to systematically scale the upcycled industry.
 Within the first six months of existence, UFA partnered with Harvard Law School, World Wildlife Fund, Natural Resources Defense Council, and others, to officially define “upcycled food” for the first time.
-Since then, UFA has grown its Membership, and developed a revolutionary new upcycled product and ingredient certification.
-This certification will be launched in 2021, and will educate millions of consumers around the world, and better quantify and report the impact of upcycled products.
+UFA continues to grow its Membership and developed the revolutionary Upcycled Certified™ product and ingredient certification which to date has certified close to 150 products and ingredients representing a projected 350,000 tons of food that annually would have otherwise gone to waste.

 If UFA is successful, it will grow the upcycled industry to be the prominent sustainable food category globally.
 Our work is poised to increase the capacity of food upcyclers to prevent more than 9 billion pounds of food waste per year (equivalent to more than 26 billion pounds of CO2 emissions per year) by 2030.
 This means that our work will account for whole percentage points of major global environmental goals, such as the UN’s Sustainable Development Goal 12.3: to halve food waste by 2030.